HICS: published for external use

 ‘‘We expect firms to look more broadly than just the credit rating, such as the rating, outlook, credit default swap (‘CDS’) spreads and other market information, as well as ‘fundamentals’ on the issuer’s balance sheet.’’

-TICS provides professional advisers with access to multiple, widely recognised indicators of financial strength / credit risk, pertinent to assessing and considering financial strength / credit risk, using a robust methodology, including a scoring system, provoking and supporting more detailed and objective analysis, consideration and understanding – including comparison – of issuer / counterparty financial strength / credit risk, supporting best practice professional adviser issuer / counterparty research and due diligence.
+HICS provides professional advisers with access to multiple, widely recognised indicators of financial strength / credit risk, pertinent to assessing and considering financial strength / credit risk, using a robust methodology, including a scoring system, supporting and provoking more detailed and objective analysis, assessment, understanding including and comparison of issuer / counterparty financial strength / credit risk, supporting best practice professional adviser issuer / counterparty research and due diligence.

-Professional advisers using TICS should take the time to look at the ‘TICS: Introduction and overview’ and ‘TICS: Methodology (scoring and weighting)’ presentations.
+Professional advisers using HICS should take the time to look at the ‘HICS: Introduction and overview’ and ‘HICS: Methodology (scoring and weighting)’ presentations.

-It is also important that professional advisers using TICS understand what TICS is: and what TICS is not.
+It is also important that professional advisers using HICS understand what HICS is: and what HICS is not.